project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ## Other Requirements

+1.AKS cluster
-1.Private GitHub repository to store Ansible hosts and secrets
+2.Private GitHub repository to store Ansible hosts and secrets
-2.Fully Qualified Domain Name (FQDN) with SSL
+3.Fully Qualified Domain Name (FQDN) with SSL
-3.Azure Storage account
+4.Azure Storage account
 5.Docker hub account
 6.A Public IP
 7.Security:
 - All ports must be open in internal networks (Azure-Vnet or AWS-VPC) for internal comumnication between the VMs
 - External ports must be open from the Proxy or load balancer, following ports should open to public
-   - 80 (0.0.0.0) inbound
+   - 31380 (0.0.0.0) inbound
-   - 443 (0.0.0.0) inbound
+   - 31390 (0.0.0.0) inbound
 - By default, all the outbound ports are allowed for public access from the VM.